shahrton/Duem/README.md

   REM python C:\Users\YOURUSERNAME\workspace\Du\duem.py %*
 ```
 i.e. it points to the location to which you extracted the zip file contents.
 Hopefully then, typing `duem` at a DOS prompt will work: Open a DOS window using `cmd`, test by typing `duem --version` or `duem --help`.

+### Author:
+Shaheen Tonse
+### License:
+This is simple software, <300 lines, only imports sys, os, optparse and glob.
+It is free and **distributed without any warranty whatsoever**.
+Apache License 2.0 applies, please read, (http://www.apache.org/licenses/LICENSE-2.0) especially if you plan to re-distribute.